Minnesota may bypass governor on voter ID law

 The voter ID question would join a proposed constitutional amendment banning gay marriage in Minnesota on the ballot.

-Republican lawmakers also are considering asking voters in November to decide whether Minnesota should join 23 other states in adopting a "right to work" law that would allow workers in unionized businesses to opt out of paying union dues.
+Republican lawmakers also are considering asking voters in November to decide whether Minnesota should join 23 other states in adopting anti-union "right to work" laws.

 (Reporting by David Bailey; Editing by Daniel Trotta)